james-millner/jamesmillner.dev/content/posts/8-Http4kExploration/index.md

 I'll keep this one brief to be honest.
 ChatGPT provided some inspiration for a title for this.

 In my spare time, I've been working on a few projects recently around RESTful API's.
 I've been using Spring Boot since the dawn of time, and I'm a big fan of it.
-However, I've been looking for something a bit more lightweight and Kotlin friendly.
+However I've been looking for something a bit more lightweight.
+And Kotlin friendly.

 Also, just something a bit different.
 Something simple, easy to use, and just get running.
 I think I've found it with HTTP4K.